 Much has been said about the need for high quality healthcare provider data.
-For a while now, the three most accurate resources have been:
+Since approximately 2007, the three most accurate resources have been:

 - The National Plan and Provider Enumeration System (NPPES), managed by the Centers for Medicare and Medicaid Services (CMS), also known as the NPI Registry